voxpupuli/puppet-unattended_upgrades/README.md

 ### Beginning with unattended\_upgrades

-All you need to do is include the module `include unattended_upgrades`.
+All you need to do is include the apt module, `include apt`, and this module, `include unattended_upgrades` for it to work.

+This module relies on the [apt](https://forge.puppetlabs.com/puppetlabs/apt) module and will not work without it.

 ## Usage